 Both the GH5 and the G9 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The GH5 replaced the earlier Panasonic GH4, while the G9 followed on from the Panasonic G85.

-So what conclusions can be drawn?
+So how do things add up?
 Is the Panasonic GH5 better than the Panasonic G9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.